bchugg/stat-map/calibration.md

 There's also a _one-shot_ algorithm that accomplishes this goal.
 If $c(v) = \E[y|f(x) = v]$, then simply let $\wh{f}(x) = c(f(x))$.
 Then $\wh{f}$ has $K_2=0$.

 Obviously, these assume access to the true distribution.
-One can approximate the means with the empirical distribution and then obtain bounds on the calibration error using standard [[concentration Inequalities]].
+One can approximate the means with the empirical distribution and then obtain bounds on the calibration error using standard [[concentration inequalities]].

 Similar arguments apply if we're interested in quantile calibration.
 There's also a one-shot version.